klasocki/REPLang/readme.md

 ('name', 'tryToAssignNone')
 None
 ```
+You can see that REPLang is very concise.
+Things that would require multiple instructions in other languages
+(first increment x, then print it; assign last x value to a variable) can be done in just one -

+`print x = x - 1` here, the value x - 1 is assigned to x, then 'passed' to print, and then 'passed' even further
+as the return value from print

 * Statement: def (Function definition) and Expression: call

 Last but not least, is our only not-expression in REPLang: